 How do you opt-in to continue to receive VET FEE-HELP?

-You will be sent an email or letter advising that the VET FEE-HELP loan scheme will end on 31 December 2016.
+You will be sent an email or letter advising that the VET FEE-HELP loan scheme ended on 31 December 2016.
 If you fit the criteria above, you will be able to opt-in using the instructions in the email or letter.
-You will receive a confirmation of your email from the Department of Education and Training after opting-in.
+You will receive a confirmation email from the Department of Education and Training after opting-in.